python-summit/python-summit.github.io/content/pages/program.rst

                     Carina Haupt<br>
                     <a href="#">Rocket Science and Software Engineering</a>
                     <p class="description">
                         Carina works at the German Aerospace Center (DLR) where she is a software engineering team lead.
 It is her mission to improve the software quality at the DLR.
 But why is this necessary?
-We made it to space, to the moon, to mars!
-Long before anyone even talked about software engineering!
+After all we went to the moon with less computer power than of a modern smartphone!
+                        While there are a lot of success stories, there are also those stories where software failures resulted in mission failures.
                         <br><br>
-                        This talk will present various failures in aerospace engineering.
-What went wrong and lessons learned.
+                        This talk gives an overview of some of these unfortunate programming errors, their consequences, and how modern developement tries to prevent history from repeating.
                     </p>
                 </td>
             </tr>